BAA and the Peninsula Conservation Center Foundation merged in 2001 to become Acterra.

 Probably.

 We hope everyone involved in BAA can be proud of their involvement in a group that made a positive impact in the world, but we acknowledge that there are circumstances that may cause an individual to feel differently about their name appearing in the BAA Archives.
-We are developing a policy and process to address “the right to be forgotten.”
+We have developed a policy and process to address “the right to be forgotten.”

 We are redacting certain PII from the records before they are included in the online Archives, such as home phone numbers, mobile phone numbers, home addresses, and personal email addresses.